Country

 Iron your piece on a medium setting, checking your piece as you go.
 If the creases are stubborn you can increase the setting of your iron, as linen and cotton are okay with higher temperatures.
 I always suggest doing this gradually, rather than going in straight away with full heat, as the last thing you want to do is burn your piece!

 And you're done!
-Congratulations on finishing your Buzzing Bouquet embroidery piece.
+Congratulations on finishing your Floral Sampler embroidery piece.
 I hope you had a fantastic experience stitching it!

 Nakisah x